Photon-Health/takehome/README.md

 ### Requirements

-- This front end should make use of the [Chakra UI library](https://chakra-ui.com/) for design and components
+- This front end should make use of [Tailwind](https://tailwindcss.com/) for design and components
+- Your code should be written in Typescript
 - Both users, Providers and Pharmacists, should be able to complete their respective actions outlined above in this front end

 ### Backend Guide

 In order to run the backend, you must follow these steps:

 1. [Ensure npm and node.js are installed](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)